luizaugustogarcia/tdp1375/README.md

 `mvn exec:java -Dexec.mainClass="br.unb.cic.tdp.Silvaetal" -Dexec.args="<first_arg>"`

 where the first argument is the permutation to be sorted, e.g, `0,4,8,3,7,2,6,1,5,9,14,13,12,11,10`.
 Before executing the algorithm itself, the program has to load into memory all cases generated in the case analysis.
-This demands a significant amount of memory (and also takes some time).
+This demands a significant amount of memory and takes about 1 minute to complete in an Intel i7™ computer with 16GB of RAM.
 Thus, we suggest, before running the algorithm, to increase the memory available to at least 10GB, by setting the environment variable MAVEN_OPTS, using the following command

 `export MAVEN_OPTS="-Xmx10G"`.